 Filing Business Tax Returns

-Business tax returns can seem overwhelming and complicated.
+Unlike filing for an NYS DBA, which can be done quite easily due to the abundance of information available online, filing business tax returns can seem overwhelming and complicated.
 If you are a new business owner you may be wondering how you are going to file your taxes.
 The answer will depend on the type of business organization you use.
 In this article, we will go over the different business structures the tax returns that they file.

 If you own a sole proprietorship you have flow-through taxation.
 This means that your business is not taxed separately.
 Instead, the income or loss flows through to your personal tax return.
 You report this on Schedule C of your 1040.
 However, if you make your money through rental income, you use Schedule E of your 1040 instead.
 This is due on the same date your personal tax return is due.